ascar-io/pilot-bench/README.md

 ## Steps

-Install the dependencies as listed above, then:
+Install the dependencies as listed above.
+For Ubuntu, install the following packages:

+- sudo apt-get install git cmake libboost-all-dev g++

+For Mac, make sure you have the latest Xcode and command line development tools installed.
+You can install [MacPort](https://www.macports.org/) then install the following packages:

+- sudo port install cmake boost

+Then you can build pilot-tool:

 1. make build
 2. cd build